 Upon receiving Taylor’s diagnosis, my walk with the Lord became intense.
 I asked all the why’s and the how’s.
 I wanted God to spill out His plan for my entire life in one day.

 But through His Word, God has taught me that faith is not only a one-time decision; it’s an everyday decision.

 Trusting His plan for your everyday life is equally as important as trusting Him for your eternal life.

 God has richly blessed Matt and me with a beautiful family and more blessings than we can count.
-Our beautiful children are growing steadily; they challenge me and bless me in every way.
+Our incredible six children are growing steadily; they challenge me and bless me in every way.
 I am so very thankful for them.
 Each day we live by faith, that God would have His will in our lives.
-Especially since January 2, 2019, when God called Taylor to be home with him in heaven.

-Each day we claim His promises and make the choice to run towards His plan, no matter what it includes.
+Each day we claim God’s promises and make the choice to run towards His plan, no matter what it includes.
 We are still learning how to take one more step.

 Rachel is the author of One More Step

 She has faced experiences that crushed her dreams of the perfect life: a failing marriage, a daughter’s heartbreaking diagnosis, and more.
 In this book she transparently shares her pain and empathizes with yours, then points you to the path of God’s Word, where you’ll find hope to carry you forward.